 Let’s look at some of the different kinds of cheese knives.

 Best Cheese Cleaver: Boska Holland Monaco Collection

 Cheese cleavers are perfect for cutting cheese cubes and squares.
 Cheese cleavers make straight decisive cuts, and because the blade is so large, you can slice the cheese all the way through without having to adjust your grip or hitting your knuckles on the cutting board.
 These knives are made specifically for use on hard cheese.
-Want a comprehensive guide on all things hard cheese?
-Look no further.

 The Boska cheese cleaver (or hatchet) is made from high-grade stainless steel, giving it appealing aesthetics and making it a more durable, dependable product.
 You can find it here at Amazon.